Signs of A Dictator (How To Stop Future Dictatorship)

 “First, (they) seek to restrict and control the media while curbing academia and civil society.
 Then (they) couple these with disrespect for political opponents to feed polarisation while using the machinery of the government to spread disinformation.”

-Any stance or speech against them is deemed anti-national.
-In most cases, modern dictatorships, whatever their initial character, take on the features of an emphatic nationalism.
+Any stance or speech against the dictatorship is deemed anti-national.
+Modern dictatorships, whatever their initial character, gradually (or rapidly) take on the features of jingoistic nationalism.

 “The dictators of this post-truth era are masters at swaying public opinion in their favor.”